Common E-commerce Fulfillment Errors (and How to Fix Them)

-The most mundane form of errors are sadly also the most commonplace and, in many cases, the ones that cost you more.
-Without close attention to detail and accurate inventory management, it’s likely you’ll see administrative errors sooner rather than later.
+The most mundane form of errors is sadly also the most commonplace and, in many cases, the ones that cost you more.
+Without close attention to detail and accurate inventory management, it's likely you'll see administrative errors sooner rather than later.

 Furthermore, the cost can be greater than simply resolving the error.